Thank you for reading our post, please rate this article at the end.

 Much like switchblades, there are certain areas where butterfly knives are forbidden, so you must review your local regulations before deciding to purchase one.
 Other than for performance, you will find that a butterfly knife can fulfill all the uses of a typical pocket knife.

-While they may look unwieldy, butterfly knives are still useful as defensive weapons and sometimes as utility blades when needed.
-If you are proficient with this blade, it may work better for you as an everyday carry knife, but you may want to purchase a training blade before trying some tricks.
+While they may look unwieldy, butterfly knives are still useful as defensive weapons and, when needed, as utility blades.
+If you are proficient with this blade, it may work better for you as an everyday carry, but you may want to purchase a training blade before trying any tricks.

 Uses for Pocket Knives